 Research by the OECD underlines this same phenomenon at the regional level, with the top 10% of OECD regions in terms of greenfield FDI attracting on average 700 times more than the bottom 10% of regions.

 Though historic FDI distribution across Ireland has seen chemicals and pharmaceuticals in Cork, medical devices in Galway and electronics and software companies in Limerick and Dublin, Mr Crowley says that in the past decade, Dublin’s “greater scale of human capital and firm density” has made it a magnet for FDI.

 “It’s the scale of clustering effects and critical mass,” he says, “and these effects are becoming more the precursor for the survival of the fittest cities."

 “While this effect is more common in smaller European economies, larger economies like the UK are also experiencing capital city FDI dominance,” Mr Crowley adds.

 The government’s white paper comes as Dublin falls victim to its own success.
 In the wake of the Brexit referendum, record numbers of foreign investors looking for an EU alternative to their London headquarters — particularly in business services and financials — flocked to Dublin, fDi Markets data show.
 This influx of investment has saturated the housing market, with prices and rents both running at record levels.

-Announcing the white paper, the minister for enterprise, trade and employment, Leo Varadkar, admitted in an interview on December 7 that the current housing shortage is a “drag” on foreign investment.
+After announcing the white paper, the minister for enterprise, trade and employment, Leo Varadkar, admitted in an interview on the same day that the current housing shortage is a “drag” on foreign investment.

-“Certainly, when I’m meeting the senior executives and senior board members of big companies that are thinking about investing in Ireland, they do ask about our infrastructure ... [it] is definitely a barrier to further growth in Ireland.
+“Certainly, when I’m meeting the senior executives and senior board members of big companies that are thinking about investing in Ireland, they do ask about our infrastructure ... [it] is definitely a barrier to further growth in Ireland,” he said.